iftechfoundation/twine-cookbook/modal/harlowe/harlowe_modal.md

 # "Modal (Pop-up Window)": Harlowe (v2.0)

 ## Summary
 This example creates a re-usable modal window.
-It can be opened using the combination of *(link-repeat:)* and *(show:)* to 'show' the window and be 'closed' using *(link-repeat:)* with the *(replace:)* macro to change the content.
-CSS rules are used to style the window and create the effect of having content be darkeneded behind the 'shown' content.
+It can be opened using the combination of *(link-repeat:)* and *(replace:)* to create the window in an existing hook, and be 'closed' using the same macros to remove the window.
+CSS rules are applied with *(css:)* to style the modal, and to change an enclosing hook into a "dimmer" which obscures the rest of the page.

 ## Live Example